Tower of Hanoi: Simpler statement of iterative solution

+Following this approach, the stack will end up on peg B if the number of disks is odd and peg C if it is even.

 Recursive solution

 The key to solving a problem recursively is to recognize that it can be broken down into a collection of smaller sub-problems, to each of which that same general solving procedure that we are seeking applies, and the total solution is then found in some simple way from those sub-problems' solutions.
 Each of these created sub-problems being "smaller" guarantees that the base case(s) will eventually be reached.
-Thence, for the Towers of Hanoi:
+For the Towers of Hanoi: